OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 ### -MemberDefinition

-Specifies new properties or methods for the class. `Add-Type` generates the template code that is required to support the properties or methods.
+Specifies new properties or methods for the class. `Add-Type` generates the template code that's required to support the properties or methods.

 On Windows, you can use this feature to make Platform Invoke (P/Invoke) calls to unmanaged functions